LabToolsAU/LabLib/Ticker/README.md

 Ticker
 ======

 __ONLY AVAILABLE FOR THE ESP8266 based boards (wemos, nodeMCU, etc).
-Does not compile for avr based arduinos like the UNO)__
+Does not compile for avr based Arduinos like the UNO__

 Allows you to define functions to be run at specific intervals, regardless of what the rest of the code is doing.